ts-cset/dom-adventure-game/README.md

 1. Click the *Fork* button in the top right to make your own copy of the repository.
 2. On your own repo, click the green *Code* button and copy the repo's git URL.
 It should have *your GitHub username* in it.
-3. Open your terminal and navigate to your folder for projects: `cd ~/code`
+3. Open your terminal and navigate to your folder for projects: "cd ~/code"
-4. Use git to download your repo using the copied URL: `git clone <URL>`
+4. Use git to download your repo using the copied URL: "git clone <URL>"

 To submit the project:

 1. As you are working, use the Edit-Add-Commit workflow to track your changes with git.
-2. When you are done, you can push all the commits to GitHub at once with the `git push` command.
+2. When you are done, you can push all the commits to GitHub at once with the "git push" command.

 ## Requirements